chipmuenk/pyfda/docs/source/manual/plot_3d.rst

-:numref:`fig_plot_3d` shows a typical view of the **3D** tab for 3D visualizations of the magnitude frequency response and poles / zeros. :numref:`fig_plot_3d` is a surface plot which takes the longest time to compute.
+:numref:`fig_plot_3d` shows a typical view of the **3D** tab for 3D visualizations of the magnitude frequency response and poles / zeros. :numref:`fig_plot_3d` is a surface plot which looks nice but takes the longest time to compute.

 .. _fig_plot_3d: